thelexiconlab/forager/README.md

         a. evaluate_data : passes the data through the pipeline to determine if there are any modifications needed to enable use by the rest of the pipeline
         b. lexical : provides the corresponding lexical information about data contained in fluency lists (e.g. semantic similarity, phonological similarity, word frequency).
         c. switches : provides the coding of switches for the given fluency lists data depending on the designated method.
-        d. model: fits the data according to the selected model(s) and switch method(s)
+        d. models: fits the data according to the selected model(s) and switch method(s)

     3. model: The --model flag requires you to pass one of the following arguments, to run corresponding model(s) you would like to execute.